-Translating English to Persian isn’t as cut and dry as it is to translate English to German.
+Translating English to Persian and English to Farsi isn’t as cut and dry as it is to translate English to German.
 Persian is an Arabic language and makes use of the Arabic alphabet, so you’ll need to learn a whole new set of symbols if you plan on writing or reading Persian!

 If you’re simply sounding out words and phrases, you’ll want to learn the most common.